 Does the Agency Understand Marketplace vs DTC Site?

-This is the question most generalists miss.
-Selling on your own Shopify site and selling on a marketplace like Amazon are different growth motions with different data, different creative, and different economics.
-An agency fluent in one is not automatically fluent in the other.
+This is the question many generalists miss.
+Selling on your Shopify site differs from selling through a marketplace such as Amazon.
+The data, creative formats, and economics change.
+Experience in one channel does not prove fluency in the other.

 If most of your growth is on your own site, prioritize an agency strong in creative volume and lifecycle.
 If it is split with a marketplace, make sure they have run that channel firsthand.